jaspector

 Building a new house, camp, or other structure, or expanding an existing residential structure, generally requires a LUPC building permit.
 Accessory structures that meet LUPC standards (as of January 29, 2025) may qualify for the self-verification process rather than a full permit.

-Typical processing time is Not formally published on the help page; contact the Northern Regional Office for current processing times..
+Building permit processing times in unincorporated Aroostook County, ME typically run Not formally published on the help page; contact the Northern Regional Office for current processing times..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Aroostook County, ME.
 The following work is generally exempt: Accessory structures meeting LUPC standards qualify for self-verification (no permit required, but self-verification form is mandatory with no filing fee) -- effective January 29, 2025.
 Note: Contact LUPC at (207) 287-2631 or ApplicationSubmissions.LUPC@maine.gov for guidance on other exemptions.
+When in doubt, confirm with the local building department before starting work.